helloi1/tengclaw/README.md

 ### 3.2 Experimental Backend

-The experimental backend is used only for controlled extension scenarios.
+The experimental backend is used only for controlled extension scenarios in local/admin research mode.

 It follows three rules: